jorgestest2/IPWorksSSL/readme.md

 | [WebDAV Client](./WebDAV%20Client) | Allows you to copy files back and forth between a DAV server and localhost. |
 | [WebSocket Client](./WebSocket%20Client) | Shows how to use the WebSocketClient component to send and receive data. |
 | [WebSocket Server](./WebSocket%20Server) | Uses the WebSocketServer component to create a simple WebSocket server. |

+## Requirements
+IPWorks SSL 2022 libraries for the corresponding edition are required to run these samples.
+Free download from: [https://www.nsoftware.com/ipworksssl](https://www.nsoftware.com/ipworksssl)

 ## Support
 If you have questions or need help, please contact support@nsoftware.com or explore other support options